Anna Blom

 September 26th- October 13th, 2024.
 Gallery 46, 46 Ashfield St, London, E1 2AJ

 Exploring states of psychological transition, Anna Blom’s solo exhibition is conceived as an exploration of variance.
 Responding to contextual change and liminality, as well as the changes in oneself, the works are a series of articulations: poetic verbiage taking on a diaristic methodology.
-Accompanied by a programme: opening, dinner, roundtable discussion, the exhibition is conceived as a moment to engage with the work but also the space and eachother.
+Accompanied by a programme: opening, dinner, roundtable discussion, the exhibition is conceived as a moment to engage with the work but also the space and each other.

 Curated by London-based curator Jenn Ellis and founder of Apsara Studio, the solo exhibition will encompass new paintings created by Blom.
 Thinking carefully about art, space and context, the exhibition is conceived with harmonious dialogue in mind, reflecting spaces of interiority and exteriority.